okjuan/virtual.book/_posts/2024-08-09-commentate.md

 However, mostly pleasing is his eloquence.
 > [Hull City] got their early grip on [the game].
 Of course, it's been loosened.
 Of course, the longer it goes on, you tend to feel, as a seasoned football watcher, that class will out, and there's a bit more class sprinkled in the Arsenal team than the Hull ranks.

-Condensed in this small sample are various techniques that make Martin Tyler a stylish orator.
+Condensed in this small sample are four techniques that make Martin Tyler a stylish orator.

+# Technique I: Parallelism

+One of the techniques, which he uses a lot, is parallelism.
-One is parallelism -- e.g. sequential statements starting with **Of course** -- which he uses **a lot**.
+Exemplified in sequential statements starting with **Of course**.
-Another is his coordination of metaphors: Hull's **grip** being **loosened**.
-He varies how he words things: **the Arsenal team** v.s. **the Hull ranks**.
-Interesting phrasing: **class will out**, which I had to look up to understand.

-After Hull City, shockingly, score a second goal before ten minutes have elapsed:
+> Of course, it's been loosened.
+Of course, the longer it goes on...

+Another sample that shows Tyler's use of parallelism:
 > Well, Curtis Davies scored in the fifth round win against Brighton, he scored in the quarter-final win against Sunderland, and he's now scored to give Steve Bruce... well, it's more than a dream, if there is such a thing!

-It's an unbelievable beginning for the overwhelming underdogs, underdogs with a real bite in them though.
+The whole match abounds with examples of parallelism.
 Notice his dual use of **classic** in his reaction to Santi Cazorla's free kick goal:
 > Santi Cazorla!
 Arsenal one, Hull two.
 A class free kick, and we're headed for a classic FA Cup final.